 “That’s why I think I have this need to please people and fit in, cause I didn’t,” she says.

-Christine Quinn is the ring leader of the group, a designation that she enjoys reminding Hartley of at every turn.
-Before she even meets Hartley she suggests Hartley “can sit on the floor until she proves herself.”
-When she does meet Hartley, who comes into the office bearing gifts, she describes her as a kiss-ass.
+Christine Quinn is the ring leader of the group, a designation that she enjoys reminding Chrishell of at every turn.
+Before she even meets Chrishell she suggests Chrishell “can sit on the floor until she proves herself.”
+When she does meet Chrishell, who comes into the office bearing gifts, she describes her as a kiss-ass.

-“Whether it’s the Ann Taylor, driving Miss Daisy dress, I don’t know,” she says to the camera.
-“I think she’s like really nice; I just want to work on her style a little bit.”
+“Whether it’s the Ann Taylor, driving Miss Daisy dress, I don’t know,” she says to camera.
+“I think she’s like really nice, I just want to work on her style a little bit.”
 I love burns that are bookended with a completely disingenuous compliment.

-I see elements of myself in Quinn.
-In my early 20s, I often took it upon myself to deliver “tough love” to friends around me because I felt no one else was speaking up.
+I see elements of myself in Christine.
+In my early 20s I often took it upon myself to deliver “tough love” to friends around me because I felt no one else was speaking up.
 Like, I was that person who would tell someone they were dating a deadbeat.
 Eventually, and I’m oversimplifying because it’s a very long story, a bunch of my friends ditched me and I realized that you don’t actually have to tell people everything you think.
 Sometimes “keeping it real” is just euphemism for being rude.
-Anyway, it’s kind of fun to watch Quinn learn this lesson.
+Anyway, it’s kind of fun to watch Christine learn this lesson.

-Quinn, for all of her flaws, is at least funny and charming and loyal to her besties.
-Davina Potratz is none of those things, but she is still a shit disturber and very unlikeable.
-I have to admit, I didn’t even realize Potratz was a character in the show for a few episodes because she rarely says anything, she just kind of looks bewildered as other people talk.
+Christine, for all her flaws, is at least funny and charming and loyal to her besties.
+Davina Potratz is none of those things, but she is still a shit disturber and all around very unlikeable.
+I have to admit, I didn’t even realize Davina was a character in the show for a few episodes because she rarely says anything, she just kinda looks bewildered as other people talk.

 There is something inherently creepy about her—like if Samara from The Ring grew up and got a reality show.
-Beef breaks out when Hartley and Potratz discuss their coworker Mary’s relationship with a younger man.
-It seems as if they are doing some relatively benign gossiping, but Potratz turns around and snitches to everyone else that Hartley has been talking shit about Mary.
-And then Quinn turns on Hartley.
-And then Potratz has the nerve to call Hartley two-faced.
-My disdain for Potratz was cemented when she justified going to Burning Man instead of a charity event by saying “it was an experience that totally changes your perspective.”
+Beef breaks out when Chrishell and Davina discuss their coworker Mary’s relationship with a younger man.
+It seems as if they are doing some relatively benign gossiping, but Davina turns around and snitches to everyone else that Chrishell has been talking shit about Mary.
+And then Christine turns on Chrishell.
+And then Davina has the nerve to call Chrishell two-faced.
+My disdain for Davina was cemented when she justified going to Burning Man instead of a charity event by saying “it was an experience that totally changes your perspective.”

 A dumb hot guy